andrewburger/andrewburger.github.io/links.md

 title: Links
 ---

-## Apple Resources

-In the world of Apple, there is a helpful community where you can find answera.
-Here is a short list to find them.
+At Apple and in its community, you can find answers.
+Here is a short list of resources to find them.

 ### Official Apple Sites